Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Central Moments are Quasi-Polynomial

 which means

-so that $|\As(\cQ,=,\ell)|$ is a $\Z$-linear combination of values of the form $|\As(\succeq \cR,=,\ell)|$ for $\cR \in \Part(p)$.
+so that $|\As(\cQ,=,\ell)|$ is a $\Z$-linear combination of values of the form $|\As(\succeq\!\cR,=,\ell)|$ for $\cR \in \Part(p)$.
 By \cref{Rudolph} these values are quasi-polynomial functions of $\ell$ with rational coefficients.
 Therefore, for every $\cQ \in \Part(p)$, we know that $|\As(\cQ,=,\ell)|$ is a quasi-polynomial function of $\ell$ with rational coefficients. \end{proof} Using this last lemma, we can prove \cref{Florence}. \begin{theorem} Let $p \in \N$.
-Then $\mom{p} \ssac(f)$ is a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers. \end{theorem} \begin{proof} The formula for $\mom{p} \ssac(f)$ given in \cref{Sanri} shows that it is a finite sum of quantities of the form $|\As(\cP,=,\ell)|$ for partitions $\cP \in \Part(p)$, all of which are known to be quasi-polynomial functions of $\ell$ with rational coefficients by \cref{Daphne}. \end{proof}
+Then $\mom{p} \ssac(f)$ is a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers.
+Therefore, $\mom{p} \ADF(f)$ is $\ell^{-2 p}$ times a quasi-polynomial function of $\ell$ whose coefficients are all rational numbers. \end{theorem} \begin{proof} The formula for $\mom{p} \ssac(f)$ given in \cref{Sanri} shows that it is a finite sum of quantities of the form $|\As(\cP,=,\ell)|$ for partitions $\cP \in \Part(p)$, all of which are known to be quasi-polynomial functions of $\ell$ with rational coefficients by \cref{Daphne}.
+The statement about the moments of $\ADF$ then follows by applying formula \eqref{Natasha} from the Introduction. \end{proof}